-Name of Director Equity Se Blue Owl Dollar Range of Range Equity Securities in Securit Blue Owl Technology gate Dollar of Equity ties in the fund blex(1)(3)
+Name of Director Equity S Blue Owl Dollar Range of R Equity Securities in S Blue Owl Technology Aggregate Dollar Range of Equity Securities in the Fund Complex(1)(3)

 Interested Director

-Craig W. Packer None over \$ 100,000
+Craig W. Packer over \$100,000

 Independent Directors

-Edward D'Alelio over \$ 100,000 over \$ 100,000
+Edward D'Alelio over \$100,000 over \$100,000

-Eric Kaye None over \$ 100,000
+Eric Kaye over \$100,000

-Christopher M. Temple None over \$ 100,000
+Christopher M. Temple over \$100,000

-Melissa Weiler None over \$ 100,000
+Melissa Weiler over \$100,000

-Victor Woolridge None over \$ 100,000
+Victor Woolridge over \$100,000

-- Beneficial ownership has been determined in accordance with Rule 16a-1(a)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-The dollar range of equity securities of the Company beneficially owned by directors of the Company, if applicable, is calculated by multiplying the current net asset value per share of the Company's common stock by the number of shares of the Company's common stock beneficially owned. - The dollar range of equity securities in the Fund Complex beneficially owned by directors of the Company, if applicable, is the sum of (a) the product obtained by multiplying the current net asset value per share of OBDC II's common stock by the number of shares of OBDC II's common stock beneficially owned, (b) the product obtained by multiplying the current closing price per share of OBDE's common stock on the Record Date on the New York Stock Exchange ("NYSE") by the number of shares of OBDE's common stock beneficially owned, (c) the product obtained by multiplying the current closing price per share of OBDC's common stock on the Record Date on the NYSE by the number of shares of OBDC's common stock beneficially owned, (d) the product obtained by multiplying the current net offering price of OCIC's common stock by the number of shares of OCIC's common stock beneficially owned, (e) the product obtained by multiplying the current net offering price of OTIC's common stock by the number of shares of OTIC's common stock beneficially owned, (f) the product obtained by multiplying the current net asset value per share of OTF II's common stock by the number of shares of OTF II's common stock beneficially owned and (g) the total dollar range of equity securities in the Company beneficially owned by the director.
+- (1) Beneficial ownership has been determined in accordance with Rule 16a-1(a)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"). - (2) The dollar range of equity securities of the Company beneficially owned by directors of the Company, if applicable, is calculated by multiplying the current net asset value per share of the Company times the number of shares of the Company's common stock beneficially owned. - (3) The dollar range of equity securities in the Fund Complex beneficially owned by directors of the Company, if applicable, is the sum of (a) the product obtained by multiplying the current net asset value per share of OBDC II's common stock by the number of shares of OBDC II's common stock beneficially owned, (b) the product obtained by multiplying the current closing price per share of OBDC's common stock beneficially owned, (c) the product obtained by multiplying the current net offering price of OCIC's common stock by the number of shares of OCIC's common stock beneficially owned, (d) the product obtained by multiplying the current net offering price of OTIC's common stock by the number of shares of OTIC's common stock beneficially owned, (e) the product obtained by multiplying the current net asset value per share of OTF II's common stock by the number of shares of OTIC II's common stock beneficially owned and (f) the total dollar range of equity securities in the Company beneficially owned by the director.